Finger Test Probes & Accessibility Testing Probes

 - Handle can be threaded for use with force gauges

-UFP-02 Rigid Finger Probe
+UFP-02 Rigid / Unjointed Finger Test Probe

 - Constructed from stainless steel with Delrin® handle

-- Includes ISO/IEC 17025 accredited calibration certificate
+- ISO/IEC 17025 accredited calibration certificate included

-ULP-01 UL Finger Probe
+ULP-01 UL Finger Test Probe

 Product Details